 The NGSS Network is a voluntary, informal network open to any state that adopts the performance expectations of the NGSS and seeks to improve K–12 science teaching and learning, using the NGSS as their foundation.
 As with development of the NGSS, Achieve coordinates the NGSS Network to meet the needs of states in implementing the standards, each state working on their own timetable and with their own priorities but sharing best practices and learning from one another in an effort to improve science education in their respective states.

 The NGSS is not a set of daily standards, but a set of expectations for what students should be able to do by the end of instruction (years or grade-bands).
-So, the performance expectations set the learning goals for students, but do not describe how students get there.
+The performance expectations set the learning goals for students, but do not describe how students get there.

 Observable events that students can use the three dimensions to explain or make sense of.